-One of the largest U.S. processors of credit card transactions provides transaction authorization and settlement services on a pair of HPE NonStop systems.
-The processor is running in an active/active HPE Shadowbase business continuity (BC) architecture (Figure 1).
+One of the largest U.S. processors of credit card transactions provides transaction authorization and settlement services for thousands of attached devices using a home-grown application on a pair of HPE NonStop systems.
+The processor recently upgraded its servers and implemented an HPE Shadowbase Disaster Recovery architecture (Figure 1).

 Contact us or your HPE Shadowbase representative, and learn how Shadowbase software will benefit you.